-2013 Game Challenge
+2016 Game Challenge

-The Game Challenge will feature…
+The 2016 Game Challenge will feature…

-Competitive Game Challenge w/ Great Prizes:
+Competitive Game Challenge with Great Prizes:

 Indie Game Showcase:

-*Post-deadline Competitor Registrations may be added to the wait list or considered on a case by case basis.
+*Once capacity has been reached or registration has closed, latecomers may be added to the wait list or considered on a case by case basis.
 Contact us at info(at)massdigi.org for details.